tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

     Bünz B. et al">5</a>]</b></div>

 - Batch verifications

   - Batch verifications can be done using one of the Bulletproofs derivative protocols ([Protocol&nbsp;4!](#protocol-4---optimized-verifier-using-multi-exponentiation-and-batch-verification)).
-This has application where the *Verifier* needs to verify multiple (separate) range proofs at once, for example a block chain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
+This has application where the *Verifier* needs to verify multiple (separate) range proofs at once, for example a blockchain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
 This batch verification is then implemented as one large multi-exponentiation; it is applied to reduce the number of expensive exponentiations.